Peippo1/marketing-analytics-pipeline/README.md

 # 📊 Marketing Analytics Pipeline
+A modular ETL pipeline for marketing data built with PySpark and Delta Lake.

 This project demonstrates a full end-to-end data engineering workflow for a marketing analytics use case, powered by PySpark, Delta Lake, and the Databricks platform.